 According to the BLS, the demand for probation officers and correctional specialists was anticipated to experience slower than average change (3% growth rate) from 2018-2028.
 The top-paying industries for this field as of May 2018 included state and local government agencies as well as other residential care facilities.
 The BLS reported the mean annual wage of probation officers and correctional treatment specialists at that time was $58,790 per year.

 BLS data showed that employment of police officers and detectives was expected to increase 5% from 2018-2028.
 Police and sheriff's patrol officers earned a median annual salary of $61,380 in May 2018.
-States offering the highest wages included California, New Jersey, Alaska, and Washington, according to the BLS.
+States offering the highest wages included California, Alaska, New Jersey, Washington and Illinois, according to the BLS.

 Continuing Education Information